zedif/julia-introduction/episodes/03-types.md

 -1 * 0im
 ```

-Finally, Julia has a type for represent the exact values of irrational
+Finally, Julia has a type to represent the exact values of irrational
 constants:

 ```julia